 Non-veterinary spray-gel topical pain relief spray gel, which is available from rural resellers and vets, can be used alone or be used for disbudding calves in addition to other longer lasting pain relief options to provide more comprehensive pain relief.

-The following videos show how to disbud calves at less than 2 months of age using the hot iron cautery technique with pain relief:
+The following videos demonstrate how to disbud calves at less than two months of age using the hot iron cautery technique with pain relief: